YourOnly-One/content/content/yuki/en-ph/kb/timelines/dungeons-and-dragons.md

 +++
-title = "Dungeons & Dragons Video Games Release Timeline" description = "A list of Dungeons and Dragons video games sorted by year of release."
+title = "Dungeons & Dragons video games release timeline" description = "A list of Dungeons and Dragons video games sorted by year of release."

 lastmod = 2023-01-23T09:00:01+08:00                 # last update; manually adjust to local timezone